demisto/content/Packs/ExpanseV2/Integrations/ExpanseV2/README.md

-Expanse Expander V2
+The Expanse V2 integration for Cortex XSOAR leverages the Expander API to create incidents from Expanse issues.
+It also leverages Expanse's unparalleled view of the Internet to enrich IPs, domains and certificates using information from assets discovered by Expanse Expander and risky flow detected by Expanse Behavior.

-This integration was integrated and tested with Expanse Expander and Behavior.
+This integration was developed and tested with Expanse Expander and Behavior.

 Supported Cortex XSOAR versions: 6.0.0 and later.